Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the

 Although the coupling functions acquire non-trivial momentum profiles at low energies, they do not vary much over momentum scales that are proportional to the energy scale $\mu$.
 From the momentum profiles of the coupling functions in Eqs. \eqref{hatvMPsimplified}- \eqref{hatgxxpMPsimplified}, we can now check the validity of the adiabaticity in \eq{eq:adiabatic_condition}.
 The relative variation of the couplings within the range of $\Pi_\mu = \frac{\mu}{vc}$ is given by \bqa \epsilon_\mu \sim \alpha_0 \log\frac{1}{vc} \eqa in the small $v$ limit.
 Up to a logarithmic correction, $\epsilon_\mu \sim \sqrt{v} \ll 1$ and \eq{eq:adiabatic_condition} is satisfied at all energy scales.

 $\hat g_{K',K}$ in \eq{hatgxxpMPsimplified} decays in a power law as a function of momenta in all directions in the space of $K'$ and $K$.
 The power-law decay of the off-diagonal elements of $\hat g_{K',K}$ signifies the importance of the non-forward scatterings.
 Consequently, the number of electrons at each momentum is not conserved.
-Nonetheless, there is still a sense in which a large symmetry emerges at low energies\cite{PhysRevX.11.021005}.
+There is still a sense in which a large symmetry emerges at low energies without the four-fermion coupling\cite{PhysRevX.11.021005}.
 In the space of rescaled momentum, $k_F$ runs to infinity in the low-energy limit.
 Because the range of the off-diagonal elements are fixed and the size of Fermi surface blows up under the RG flow, the number of electrons within a finite fraction of the total system becomes better conserved as the energy is lowered.
 This can be also understood by examining the coupling function in the space of physical momenta, $k=K \emell$, $k'=K' \emell$.
 If the large $\ell$ limit is taken for fixed $k$ and $k'$, the Yukawa coupling function vanishes for $k$ and $k'$ away from the hot spots.
+The four-fermion coupling functions generated from the Yukawa coupling give rise to stronger large-angle scatterings that invalidate the patch description more severely.
 In the following two sections, we examine the RG flow of the four-fermion coupling function projected to the space of a fixed nesting angle.